geomark/GeoServices/README.md

 # GeoServices
 Test Postgis via SOAP calls

-This is a sample Spring Boot application demonstrating the use of Spring Web services and Postgis.
+This is a sample Spring Boot microservice demonstrating the use of Spring Web services and Postgis.

 ## Installation instructions